 For almost 6 years, the Higgins family worked together to run Lamie’s Inn and The Old Salt Restaurant.
 Sadly, Nancy passed away in September of 2007.
 She will be remembered with great affection for her warm hospitality and outstanding service to the Hampton community and visitors from all over.
 Her family continues the business with the same passion for value and integrity that she possessed.

-Over the years the family has grown considerably; Joe’s wife, Karen, Mike’s wife, Liz and Kathi’s husband, Lee, all help in the business.
-Nancy’s seven grandchildren; Tanya, Katrina, Morgan Lee, Karsan, Jake, Andrew and Garrett are rumored to be in training for the future!
+Over the years the family has grown considerably; Joe’s wife, Karen, Mike’s wife, Liz, and Kathi’s husband, Lee, help run the family business.
+Nancy’s seven grandchildren; Tanya, Katrina, Morgan, Karsan, Jake, Andrew and Garrett are all involved as well!
+Stay tuned as the family continues to grow and the next generation of Higgins continues the legacy that their grandmother began.